Clay pot cooking…

 There are many shapes and sizes of pots with different intended uses.
 Here are two unique clay pot examples:

-The Chicken Brick – a large, unglazed terracotta pot with a high, domed lid.
+A large, unglazed terracotta pot with a high, domed lid.
 Intended mainly for poultry, chickens, guinea fowl, or ducks can be slow roasted either whole or in segments.
 There is no need for the addition of any liquids, though onions and herbs often make for a fantastic flavor and aroma.

-The Tagine – Originating in North Africa, this clay pot is glazed, with a shallow base and a tall conical lid with a hole at the top for steam to escape.
+Originating in North Africa, this clay pot is glazed, with a shallow base and a tall conical lid with a hole at the top for steam to escape.
 Ideal for stews.